jsirois/science-installers/python/README.md

 Development uses [`uv`](https://docs.astral.sh/uv/getting-started/installation/).
 Install as you best see fit.

-With `uv` installed, running `uv run scripts/ci.py` is enough to get the tools inst-science uses installed and run against the codebase.
-This includes formatting code, running lint checks and then running tests.
+With `uv` installed, running `uv run dev-cmd` is enough to get the tools inst-science uses installed and run against the codebase.
+This includes formatting code, linting code, performing type checks and then running tests.